 ansible_user administration account has unlimited access through SSH/

 sudo (requires both an authorized SSH key and a password).
+Ensure appropriate security measures are in place on devices used to access to this account.
 Be careful when performing manual operations from this account.
 Protect your private SSH key and the

 Network communications are protected using strong public-key cryptography (authenticity/integrity/confidentiality).